 People are taking notice in a big way thanks in part to events such as Record Store Day, which sees over 500 new vinyl releases this year.
 The vinyl love-in, it seems, shows no signs of waning.

 But vinyl’s popularity is still, of course, a fraction of what it once was.
 There is much work to be done.
 Consumers these days are spoiled for choice when it comes to audio formats.
 Streaming services such as Spotify and Tidal are making a lot of noise, and high-res audio is on the rise too.

 When it comes to sound quality, it’s not really the format that matters.
 The key is how the music is handled before it is reproduced for mass consumption.
 A poorly handled record will sound poor no matter how you listen to it.

-For an insider's opinion, we paid a visit to Abbey Road Studios and spoke to Sean Magee, a mastering engineer whose work includes albums by The Beatles, Pink Floyd and The Sex Pistols.
+For some horse's-mouth information, we pay a visit to Abbey Road Studios and speak to Sean Magee, a mastering engineer whose work includes albums by The Beatles, Pink Floyd and The Sex Pistols.

 Mastering, for the uninitiated, is the final stage of the creative process.
 It is up to a mastering engineer to make sure the recording is in top shape before it goes off to the factory.
-It is he who decides what you hear when you get back from the record store – and whether it's what the artist intended.
+It is the mastering engineer who decides what you hear when you get back from the record store – and whether it's close to what the artist intended.

 More after the break